All Products

 View monitoring dashboards

 Log on to the PAI console.
-On the resource quota's details page, click the Monitoring tab to view its monitoring information.
+On a resource quota's details page, click the Monitoring tab to view its monitoring data.

-1. The monitoring page displays metrics by quota and by node, covering GPU, CPU, memory, network, and disk usage.
-(Note: Monitoring data is retained for 30 days.)
+1. The monitoring page displays metrics for GPU, CPU, memory, network, and disk.
+You can view these metrics by quota or by node.
+Note: Monitoring data is retained for up to 30 days.

-3. The monitoring charts allow you to zoom in on a selected area, undo the last zoom action, reset the view to its initial state, and download chart data.
+3. On the dashboard, you can zoom in on a selected area, undo a zoom, reset the view, and download chart data.

 5. You can customize the number of charts displayed per row.